Aminebenmansour/AutoRecon/README.md

 > It's like bowling with bumpers. - [@ippsec](https://twitter.com/ippsec)

-# defansy
+# defensy

-defansy is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
+defensy is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
 It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP).
 It may also be useful in real-world engagements.

 The tool works by firstly performing port scans / service detection scans.
 From those initial results, the tool will launch further enumeration scans of those services using a number of different tools.
 For example, if HTTP is found, feroxbuster will be launched (as well as many others).

 Everything in the tool is highly configurable.
 The default configuration performs **no automated exploitation** to keep the tool in line with OSCP exam rules.
 If you wish to add automatic exploit tools to the configuration, you do so at your own risk.
 The author will not be held responsible for negative actions that result from the mis-use of this tool.

-**Disclaimer: While defansy endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.
-Users of defansy (especially students) should perform their own manual enumeration alongside defansy.
+**Disclaimer: While defensy endeavors to perform as much identification and enumeration of services as possible, there is no guarantee that every service will be identified, or that every service will be fully enumerated.
+Users of defensy (especially students) should perform their own manual enumeration alongside defensy.
 Do not rely on this tool alone for exams, CTFs, or other engagements.**

 ## Origin

-defansy was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
-While all three tools were useful, none of the three alone had the functionality desired. defansy combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.
+defensy was inspired by three tools which the author used during the OSCP labs: [Reconnoitre](https://github.com/codingo/Reconnoitre), [ReconScan](https://github.com/RoliSoft/ReconScan), and [bscan](https://github.com/welchbj/bscan).
+While all three tools were useful, none of the three alone had the functionality desired. defensy combines the best features of the aforementioned tools while also implementing many new features to help testers with enumeration of multiple targets.

 ## Features